DataKinds/tree-rewriter/README.md

 ### Template Haskell

 This repo does contain a Template Haskell implementation of the langugage you can embed into your programs.
 Use with caution, this whole repo is currently very unstable.
+This feature is also likely going to be dropped in the coming months as the TH usecase has diverged from the standalone usecase -- the runtime here is fairly heavy.

 See [blob/main/src/TH.hs](blob/main/src/TH.hs) for details. `Main.hs` also contains the following: